-In the cloud-dominated world of AWS, a vast array of cloud services and pricing models are available to choose from.
-Though AWS lets you pick the services that best fit your IT landscape, organizations quickly end up with complex, tangled cloud bills; data transfer prices, for instance, contributing up to 30% to the total cost.
+There are many cloud services and pricing models to choose from in a market dominated by AWS.
+Although AWS lets you pick the services that best fit your IT landscape, organizations quickly end up with complex and lengthy cloud bills, for instance data transfer prices often end up contributing up to 30% to the total cost.

-But, as they say, being pampered for choice and variety has its own downside, so is true for the Cloud.
+However, as they say, being pampered for choice and variety has its own downside, the same is true for Cloud.

-Had it been one or two services or, pricing models being used for your workloads, understanding the cloud bill would be no challenge.
-But the nasty fact that hundreds of services and various pricing models are required to run multiple projects simultaneously; itself explains that estimation of cloud cost and spiky surprises can be horrifying for fellas new to AWS and even for the most traditional, advanced users.
-In any case, they need to be reigned in.
+Had it been one or two services or, pricing models being used for your workload, understanding the cloud bill would be no challenge.
+However, the fact that hundreds of services and various pricing models are required to run multiple projects simultaneously explains that estimating cloud cost and spiky surprises can be extremely difficult for new and advanced users alike.
+In any case, it needs need to be managed.

 Data transfer costs come on top of every other service cost in AWS.

-Controlling your data transfer costs boils down to getting clarity on what are data transfer costs, how they are associated with other services; and architecting in an optimal state.
+Controlling your data transfer costs boils down to getting clarity on what data transfer cost is, how they are associated with other services, and architecting in an optimal state.

 What do we mean by AWS Data Transfer Costs?

-AWS data transfer prices vary for transferring data in & out, to & from an AWS cloud service.
+AWS data transfer prices vary for transferring data in-and-out as well as to-and-from an AWS cloud service.
 You are also charged with transferring data into one service from another AWS service and charged for transferring data out of the service to another one.
-These AWS data transfer prices differ for different service.
+These AWS data transfer prices differ for different services.

 It is quite important to understand that AWS data transfer prices fluctuate on the basis of regions.

-For each and every AWS Region, there’s a fee for transferring data across services within the same Region and, for moving data across services outside that Region, the charges applied are different (usually higher costs than others).
-Some Regional data transfer price vary based on capacity.
+For each and every AWS Region, there’s a fee for transferring data across services within the same region and, for moving data across services outside that region.
+The applicable charges are different with a lot of variance.
+Some regional data transfer prices vary based on capacity.

-How Data Transfer Makes Your Cloud bill to Skyrocket?
+How Data Transfer Makes Your Cloud bill Skyrocket?

 What can be concluded from the above statements is that costs incurred are the highest if data is transferred across different regions.

 - Data transfer into EC2 is usually free but, the outbound transfer has its fees.
-This is something that gets many new AWS customers to fall into the “unawareness” trap.
+This is something that gets many new AWS customers to get caught in the “unawareness” trap.
 Generally, data transfer “OUT from Amazon EC2 to the Internet” incurs substantial costs.
-These costs can rapidly mount up and keep on adding to your month to month cloud bills.
+These costs can rapidly pile up and significantly contribute to your month-to-month cloud bills.

-- Re-hosted applications that are not configured and/or aligned with AWS features needs a reality check as they are more prone to sky-rocket the costs we are discussing.
+- Re-hosted applications that are not configured and/or aligned with AWS features need a reality check as they are prone to sky-rocket the costs being discussed.
 They should be re-architected (opening opportunity door for an MSP with the right skills) to ensure that data transfers are completed through the cheapest route possible.

-- Enterprises leveraging the benefits of Hybrid Cloud need to give a thought on their on-premise data centers.
+- Enterprises leveraging the benefits of Hybrid Cloud need to think over their on-premise data centers.
 The communication and incremental migrations to the Cloud from on-premise systems can bring spiky surprises to Cloud bills.

 Cut Down Your AWS Data Transfer Prices